katlakavyasri/The-Scroll-Trap-Social-Media-Productivity/README.md

 ## 🙏 Acknowledgments

-- Simulated data inspired by Kaggle's behavioral datasets.
+- Simulated data inspired by Kaggle's behavioral datasets
-- Power BI visuals designed using best practices from Microsoft and the PowerBI community.
+- Power BI visuals designed using best practices from Microsoft
-- Thanks to wellness researchers and digital behavior psychologists whose insights guided the storytelling.
+- Thanks to wellness researchers and behavioral scientists who inspired the insights

 ---